 the way you walk is important. keep your shoulders back and your head up. some people like to pretend their walking on a runway. im not talking dramatic but a walk that says youre going somewhere importantposted over 4 years ago

-agree. if you feel good about yourself then that should be a good start already.posted over 3 years ago
+agree. if you feel good about yourself then that should be a good start already.posted almost 4 years ago

-if you look yourself in the mirror and you like what you see then you are ready to go out and stay confident!posted over 3 years ago
+if you look yourself in the mirror and you like what you see then you are ready to go out and stay confident!posted almost 4 years ago